World Chefs: Judy Joo brings Korean flavors to home cooks

-NEW YORK, July 29 (Reuters) - Riding the wave of global popularity of Korean cuisine, chef Judy Joo travels around her parents’ homeland and adopts kimchi, pickled cabbage, and other local dishes for home cooks on her Cooking Channel TV show “Korean Food Made Simple.”
+NEW YORK (Reuters) - Riding the wave of global popularity of Korean cuisine, chef Judy Joo travels around her parents’ homeland and adopts kimchi, pickled cabbage, and other local dishes for home cooks on her Cooking Channel TV show “Korean Food Made Simple.”

 Joo, a former Wall Street bond salesperson, will open her first restaurant, Jinjuu, in London later this year.
 The two-floor, 100-seat eatery, whose name means pearl in Korean, will showcase Korean and American street food.